semgrep/semgrep-docs/docs/release-notes/latest.md

 ![Remove your source code manager](/img/settings-scm-remove.png)
 - Added Semgrep Assistant to the new onboarding flow. <!--(10716) -->
 - **OpenAPI:** Renamed instances of r2c to Semgrep. <!--(10685) -->
-- **Projects page:** Added a new column to display a Semgrep Secrets counter.
-This counter counts all secrets regardless of validation state. <!--(10588)-->
 - **CLI login:** New users are now directed to create a Semgrep org when they are logging in for the first time to Semgrep Cloud Platform from the CLI. <!-- (10596) -->

 ### Fixed